Successful marketing ensures that you have identified your customers' needs, and worked out the best way to satisfy them profitably.

 2. The market

-Understanding the market allows you to target promising market segments which suit your strengths.
+Understanding the market allows you to target promising market segments that suit your strengths.

 Who are the users of products like yours?